mweiden/eink_display/README.md

 ### Running the renderer server

 The Fastify/Puppeteer service fetches Google Calendar data and renders the calendar at its root path.
-Start it with your credentials and calendar IDs, then open `http://localhost:${PORT:-3000}/` in a browser or let the Python code fetch the PNG from that same URL:
+Start it with your credentials and calendar IDs, then open `http://localhost:${PORT:-3000}/` in a browser or let the Python code fetch the HTML from that same URL:

 ```bash